ivan01-tech/shortly_njomi/README.md

 ## Home page desing

-- `ADD`: Add navigation menu to the page
+- `ADD`: Add navigation menu to the page.

-- `ADD`: Add navigation navbar
+- `ADD`: Add navigation navbar.

+- `ADD`: Footer and other part of the homepage : completed with the homepage.